-James is the author of 18 highly popular cook books picking up many awards along the way, as well as his autobiography 'Driven' (Harper Collins).
-His latest title ‘James Martin’s French Adventure’ is published by Quadrille in February 2017.
+James is the author of 18 popular cook books, picking up many awards along the way, as well as his autobiography ‘Driven’ (Harper Collins).
+His latest title ‘James Martin’s French Adventure’ is published by Quadrille, February 2017.

 James’ career began at Castle Howard where his father ran the catering and James he often helped out.
 He was Student of the Year three years running at Scarborough Technical College, and at the tender age of 22, he opened the Hotel and Bistro du Vin in Winchester as Head Chef, where he changed the menu every day.

-In 2012 James opened his restaurant inside the newly refurbished hotel, The Talbot, in Malton, North Yorkshire, where he spent all of his childhood.
-The restaurant was placed in the Michelin Guide in 2012 with James stepping down in January 2015 after 3 years.
-James Martin Manchester opened in September 2013 inside the Manchester235 Casino and was named in The Sunday Times Top 100 Restaurants 2015.
+For three years James had his restaurant at The Talbot, in Malton, North Yorkshire, where he spent all of his childhood.
+The restaurant was placed in the Michelin Guide within a year of opening in 2012.
+James Martin Manchester opened in September 2013 and listed in The Sunday Times Top 100 Restaurants 2015.
 His latest venture, James Martin Kitchen, opened in 2015 at Stansted Airport leading to further successful openings at Manchester Piccadilly station, Glasgow Airport and Debenhams Lakeside, with more to come from the JMK brand in the near future.
-In February 2017 James will launch his cookery school at Chewton Glen.
+In February 2017 James opened his cookery school at Chewton Glen.

-A keen journalist, James has had a weekly column in the Mail on Sunday’s Live magazine on cars and motoring, as well as food columns for BBC Good Food Magazine and Sky magazine.
+A keen journalist, James currently writes a weekly food column in Daily Mail Weekend and previously wrote for BBC Good Food, Sky magazine and weekly car reviews for Mail on Sunday’s Live magazine.
 He makes regular appearances around the world including BBC Good Food show, Good Food & Wine Show South Africa, and Gourmet Abu Dhabi to name a few.
 In 2016 he toured the UK with his first show ‘Plates, Mates and Automobiles’ to great success.

 James is passionate about celebrating British food, using the best ingredients possible to create simple, delicious recipes accessible to all.
 When not pursuing his love of food, James follows his other interests of bikes, planes and automobiles.